Teaching in Russia - FAQ

 Yes!
 When you arrive to Russia, you will be greeted at the airport by one of your new teaching colleagues.
 We will escort you to the pre-arranged accommodation and provide you with a welcome package, complete with phone and transportation cards, maps as well as local school and lifestyle information.
 After you have had a chance to catch your breath, we will provide you with a thorough orientation, so you will have all the information you need to start your new journey of teaching in Russia with EF.

-As an EF teachers, what will my living situation be like?
+As an EF teacher, what will my living situation be like?

 In what kind of environment will I be teaching?